Frequently Asked Questions

 Children with non-productive coughs should learn "cough etiquette" which means turning his/her head away from others, coughing into a tissue and then washing hands with soap and water or coughing into the elbow so as not to contaminate hands.

-An immunization record documenting the following for pre school registration:
+An immunization record documenting the following for Pre-kindergarten registration:

 Parents must also complete a Personal Health History